Cute aggression: Evolutionary explanation

 Evolution suggests that this seemingly paradoxical response may have provided adaptive advantages in human ancestors, aiding in the care and protection of vulnerable offspring.

-As a species, humans rely heavily upon parental care in order for their offspring to survive.
+Humans are an altricial species and rely heavily upon parental care in order for their offspring to survive.
 Humans have low reproductive rates relative to other species, amplifying the importance of parental care for the survival of their few offspring.
 Infantile traits like big eyes, round faces, and small size evoke perceptions of cuteness, and trigger innate caregiving instincts in humans.
 These cute behaviors highlight the child's vulnerability which adults are receptive to.
-Psychoanalyst John Bowlby (1907–1990) in his Evolutionary Theory of Attachment suggests that babies are pre-programmed to elicit attachments from caregivers to increase their chances of survival.
-He explained how babies use social releasers including smiling, crying, and making eye-contact to attract the attention of caregivers.
+Psychoanalyst John Bowlby in his Evolutionary Theory of Attachment suggests that babies are pre-programmed to elicit attachments from caregivers to increase their chances of survival.
+He explained how babies use social releasers including smiling, crying, and making eye contact to attract the attention of caregivers.
 The gradient is most intense with objects that we perceive to be more cute in comparison to objects that are not as cute, but they still generate a response.
 The same adoration that humans are compelled to feel for their young may carry over to other animals with similar physiological traits which require care such as puppies and kittens.

 Biological response of oxytocin attaches the adults to infants and vasopressin is somehow associated with aggressive feelings.
 Cute aggression, such as biting, squeezing, and tickling, is related to the intersection of emotional responses and reward centers.
 Some have postulated that this impulse serves an evolutionary purpose; if a human were to continually stare at their children, in awe over how adorable they are while being negligent to the environment and immediate surroundings, the children could be attacked by a wild animal in the vicinity when the parent is not aware and suffer harm.
 Others have hypothesized that the feelings of aggression may be a coping mechanism for the brain to regulate overwhelming positive emotions, similar to how people may cry when happy or laugh when uncomfortable.